vvflow/vvflow/utils/vvxtract/vvxtract.1.md

-vvxtract(1) -- extract data from h5 files obtained with vvflow program
+vvxtract(1) -- extract data from hdf5 files obtained with vvflow program
 ====

 ## SYNOPSIS

-`vvxtract` [<OPTIONS>] <FILE> [<DATASET> ...]
+`vvxtract` [_options_] _file_ [_dataset_ ...]

 ## DESCRIPTION

-vvxtract is a part of Vvflow CFD Suite.
+`vvxtract` is a part of Vvflow CFD Suite.
 It serves as a postprocessor for extracting obtained CFD simulation results.

-<FILE> is a hdf5 file, containing either a _Space_ from `vvcompose` or _stepdata_ from `vvflow`.
+_file_ is an hdf5 file, either from `results_*/` directory or a `stepdata_*` file.

-Without <DATASET> specified vvxtract runs with `--info` option enabled.
+Without _dataset_ specified `vvxtract` runs with `--info` option implied.
 It shows general information about the file: caption, creation time, creator version.
-When <FILE> is a _Space_ it also shows attributes of the space and all bodies in vvcompose-like style.
+When _file_ is a results file it also shows attributes of the space and all bodies in vvflow-like style.

-With one or more <DATASET> option specified vvxtract merges lines of all datasets.
+With one or more _dataset_ option specified `vvxtract` merges lines of all those datasets.

 ## OPTIONS